acaglayan/CNN_randRNN/README.md

 ## Installation
 ### System Requirements
-All the codes are tested with the abovementioned environment.
-System requirements for each model are reported on the above model zoo table.
+System requirements for each models are reported on the paper.
 Ideally, it would be better if you have a multi-core processor, 32 GB RAM, graphics card with at least 10 GB memory, and enough disk space to store models, features, etc. depending on your saving choices and initial parameters.

 ### Setup
 `conda` has been used as the virtual environment manager and `pip` as package manager.
 You can use either `pip` or `conda` (or both) for package management.
 Before starting you need to install following libraries:
 * PyTorch